chrishengler/twaddle/docs/using.md

 (imported from `twaddle.runner`), passing it the location of the folder containing the dictionary files you wish to use.
 Then give your [Twaddle sentences](sentences.md) to its `run_sentence` method.

-For an extremely simple example, see the `__main__.py` file, which takes sentences as console input and prints the result:
+For an extremely simple example, see the `__main__.py` file.
+It loads dictionaries from a path provided as an argument, or loads the default dictionary if no argument is provided, then takes twaddle sentences as console input and prints the result:

 ```
+from importlib.resources import files
 import readline  # noqa: F401
 import sys

+from twaddle.exceptions import TwaddleException
 from twaddle.runner import TwaddleRunner

 def main():
     if len(sys.argv) < 2:
-        print("argument required: path to directory containing dictionary files")
-        return
+        path = files("twaddle.default_dictionary")
+    else:
         path = sys.argv[1]
     twaddle = TwaddleRunner(path)

     print("hello.
 I'm your friendly nonsense generator.
 Hit Ctrl-D to exit.")